Nico Antonio

-Jerico Antonio (born May 24, 1983), commonly known as Nico Antonio, is a Filipino actor, producer and singer.
+Jerico Antonio (born May 24, 1983), commonly known as Nico Antonio, is a Filipino actor, comedian, producer and singer.

 Biography

 Antonio is the eldest of four siblings, to Reynerio Antonio and Joji Alonso is a film producer.
 After graduating with a degree in European Studies from the Ateneo de Manila University, he pursued his law degree at the San Beda College of Law and eventually graduated from the San Sebastian College, as a working student.
 He completed his primary and secondary education also from the Ateneo.
 He has played various roles in several indie films and was a member of the defunct group Voizboys.
 He is married to Angel Garces on October 10, 2010, and they have two sons, Josiah born in 2012 and Jacob born in 2017.